Topic and Objectives

-Our results so far indicate that the directedness and the timing of shocks have first-order implications for key asset pricing quantities like valuation ratios, expected returns, and return volatilities.
+- The directedness and timing of shocks have first-order implications for key asset pricing quantities like valuation ratios, expected returns, and return volatilities.
 Taking these features into account can lead to a substantially different interpretation of empirical findings, e.g., concerning a flight-to-quality effect.
-The model generates the positive centrality premium documented empirically in Ahern (2013) and we show that this premium is distinctly different from a standard CAPM-like premium for market risk.

 - Our model featuring mutually and self-exciting jumps together with recursive utility is flexible, but still tractable, and provides a theoretical explanation for empirical results with respect to network centrality.
 It allows a precise analysis of the equilibrium impact of directed shock propagation in a multi-asset economy, which is an important step beyond the existing literature.